 1. 112 Iceland

-112 is Iceland’s version of 911/999.
-This app is free, and I highly recommend everyone traveling with you to install this app on their phone.
+112 is Iceland’s version of 911/999, it’s the official Iceland emergency app.
+If you only download one app for Iceland, make sure it’s this one.
+I highly recommend everyone traveling with you to install this.
 The app allows you to get help in an emergency by sending a text message, along with your GPS to 112, then it’ll call them for you.
-This is really useful as in an emergency, it removes the stress of having to open up your map app and find your location, etc. By sending them your GPS, 112 can track where you and your group are and as Iceland’s landscape can be quite treacherous, this app makes sure it’s easier to locate you and keep you safe.
+This is really useful as in an emergency, it removes the stress of having to open up your map app and find your location, etc. By sending them your GPS, 112 can track where you and your group are and as Iceland’s landscape can be quite treacherous, this app makes sure it’s easier to locate you and keep you out of danger.

-Wapp is a walking app, that acts as a sort of travel and hiking guide.
-You can use it to find trails, and while walking the trail it will pop up with information and photos.
-You can download the maps over WiFi and use them while you’re offline, which is a great way of avoiding data roaming costs.
-The app allows you to find hiking trails bt searching by the length of trail, elevation, difficulty, and territory.
-The app itself is free, but some of the trails require purchasing.
-But still, it’s a really good app to use when traveling in Iceland.
+Wapp is a walking app, that acts as both a hiking guide and a travel guide.
+You can use it to find a variety of trails in Iceland, and while you’re following them the app pops up with information and photos of interesting places you’re going to pass by.
+This is a great way of learning about different places along your chosen route.
+Wapp lets you download the maps over WiFi and use them while you’re offline, which is a great way of avoiding data roaming costs.
+The app allows you to find hiking trails by searching by the length of trail, elevation, difficulty, and territory.
+The app itself is free, but you do have to pay for some of the trails.
+But even so, Wapp is definitely one of the best apps for Iceland.

-Having Vegagerdin installed on your phone is a must when traveling in Iceland.
-This is a road information app, and displays information on road conditions and the weather, so you can check if the route you’re traveling is safe.
 It’ll let you know whether a road is clear, slippery, very slippery, covered in snow, or impassable.
-Vegagerdin is free to download, and I highly recommend using it to check the road conditions in Iceland before heading out.
+Vegagerdin is free to download, I suggest using it to check the road conditions in Iceland before heading out.
 I would check the app each morning, and again whenever I would stop off somewhere to confirm the roads are still safe before I continued driving.

 4. Iceland Weather Guide

-I really recommend grabbing this free Iceland weather guide.
-Whilst there are loads of weather guide apps out there, this one lets you download the information so you can check it again later without needing data roaming.
+I really recommend grabbing this free Icelandic weather app.
+Whilst there are loads of weather guide apps out there, this one lets you download the information whilst on WiFi so you can check it later on without having to use up your phones data.
 The forecasts are detailed, and include tons of information for things things like temperature, conditions, wind speed, cloud cover, and more are available for up to 6 days.
 With 12 to 30-day weather forecasts available, based on archive data.

-I found the best way to use this app, was to download the weather forecast each morning so I would have up-to-date information.
+I find the best way to make use of this useful app was to download the weather forecast each morning so I would have up-to-date information.
 I’d check it for the areas I was planning on visiting, and if it looked all good I’d head off.

-This app is useful if you want to use buses within Iceland.
+If you’re planning on using pubic buses in Iceland, you must download this app.
+This is the official app for Iceland’s bus service.
 It allows you to see the bus times, stop information, and plan your journey throughout Iceland.
-You can also pay for your bus trip if using it within the Greater Reykjavík area.
+Plus, the app offers you the option of paying for your bus trip when using it within the Greater Reykjavík area.
 It also lets you see where the bus is in real-time, so you can make sure not to miss it.

 I recommend adding your payment details to the app before you head off to Iceland so you don’t have the stress of trying to get it working while you are there.
 To save data, you can check the bus times, stop information etc on WiFi and screenshot it to view later.